openvinotoolkit/nncf/README.md

 ```
 pip install .[tf]
 ```
-(Experimental) For installation of NNCF for ONNXRuntime-OpenVINO, run:
+For installation of NNCF for ONNX, run:
 ```bash
 pip install .[onnx]
 ```